raspberryl13/raspberryl13/README.md

 ## Matt / raspberryl13
 Lowell, MA | [Email](mailto:raspberryl13.github@neelix.aleeas.com) | [github](https://github.com/raspberryl13) | [LinkedIn](https://linkedin.com/in/matthew-a-drew)

 👋 U.S. Army veteran and IT pro passionate about retro games, sci-fi, and building secure, efficient systems.
-I’m sharpening skills in Python, SQL, SharePoint, and Microsoft 365, driven by Lowell’s vibrant community.
+I’m sharpening skills in Python, SQL, Java, COBOL, and C++.
 Open to exciting collabs in IT support and software development!

 ## About Me
 IT professional with a BS in Information Technology (UMass Lowell, 2010) and near-complete MS in Computer Science (Merrimack College, expected Dec 2025).
 I design automated, secure solutions for Windows/Linux environments, with a focus on user support and system reliability.
 My military background fuels my attention to detail and problem-solving.
 Skilled in: